 The company will implement new design changes inside and outside their doughnut shops.

-As far as the Dunkin’ operational system is concerned, the company intends to create a new energy in their franchise.
+As far as the Dunkin’ operational system is concerned, the company intends to create new energy in their franchise.
 According to Dunkin’ Brands’ CEO and Dunkin’ US President David Hoffman, the company plans to emphasize speed and efficiency in its system.
-The company plans to place higher emphases on on-the-go mobile ordering so that its busy customers minimize their time spent waiting in line.
+The company plans to place a higher emphasis on on-the-go mobile ordering so that its busy customers minimize their time spent waiting in line.

 “Our new branding is one of many things we are doing as part of our blueprint for growth to modernize the Dunkin’ experience for our customers,” Hoffman said in the release.
-“From our next generation restaurants, to our menu innovation, on-the-go ordering and value offerings, all delivered at the speed of Dunkin’, we are working to provide our guests with great beverages, delicious food and unparalleled conveninence.
+“From our next generation restaurants to our menu innovation, on-the-go ordering and value offerings, all delivered at the speed of Dunkin’, we are working to provide our guests with great beverages, delicious food, and unparalleled convenience.
 We believe our efforts to transform Dunkin’, while still embracing our incredible heritage, will keep our brand relevant for generations to come.”

-While Dunkin’ customers can expect many new upgrades to their favorite local doughnut shop, the company promises to continue placing high value on their prized product: doughnuts.
-Dunkin’ intends to retain their focus on high quality doughnut and MUNCHKINS® products.
+While Dunkin’ customers can expect many new upgrades to their favorite local doughnut shop, the company promises to continue placing a high value on their prized product: doughnuts.
+Dunkin’ intends to retain its focus on high-quality doughnut and MUNCHKINS® products.
 Customers can expect to see more seasonal flavors at each location, starting at the beginning of this month with Halloween-themed varieties.